meyju/ssh_config_dir/README.md

     }
 ```

-The hook is executed before the files are merged togehter on temporarily copy of the source files in a temp directory.
-This is useful if you share your config with your coworkers over an git repo.
-In the example it replaces WHOAMI with my current username and make a backup of the original file.
+The hook is executed before the files are merged together on a temporarily copy of the source files in a temp directory.
+This is useful if you share your config with your coworkers over an git repository.
+In the example it replaces 'WHOAMI' with my current username and make a backup of the original file.

-Following Options can be written in your config file:
+Following Options can be written in your config:

 * SSH_CONFIG <- the file where the concatenated content will be insert.
 * SSH_CONFD <- the directory where the separated config parts are placed